UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 and only harvests research outputs from 2020 onward, and your project may have research outputs from before 2020.

-### Harvest of Utrecht University datasets
+### Harvest of Utrecht University data sets

-To harvest Utrecht University datasets from the data repository [Yoda](https://search.datacite.org/repositories/delft.uu), use the script
+To harvest Utrecht University data sets from the data repository [Yoda](https://search.datacite.org/repositories/delft.uu), use the script